ThomWright/ThomWright.github.io/_wip/names-root-cause.md

   content="Could we not have called this concept a \"trunk node\" instead of a \"root node\"?
 Trees generally have a single trunk."
 %}

 Of course, real trees have a root structure which mimics their branch structure.
 That is, there are multiple roots.

-When doing Root Cause Analysis, think about real trees instead of the data structures.
+When doing Root Cause Analysis, think of real trees instead of data structures.

 {% include figure.html
   img_src="/public/assets/names-root/tree.jpeg"